Echo-Life-ML-3D-Echolocation-Rescue-App/EchoLife-3D-AI-Echolocation-Rescue-Application/README.md

 - Echo-Life - A Multimodal AI Rescue System - Empowering 3D Audio Exploration on Android

 Abstract
-Echo-Life and 3D-AudioNet represent two innovative projects that harness the power of artificial intelligence and advanced technology to address critical challenges.
-Echo-Life focuses on enhancing disaster response through multimodal AI, while 3D-AudioNet empowers users to explore 3D audio environments on Android devices.
-This white paper provides insights into the technical foundations, methodologies, and steps involved in bringing these projects to life.
+Echo-Life 3D-AudioNet represent an innovative projects that harness the power of artificial intelligence and advanced technology to address critical challenges.
+Echo-Life focuses on enhancing disaster response through multimodal AI, while  the creation pf 3D-AudioNet empowers users to explore 3D audio environments on Android devices.
+This project provides insights into the technical foundations, methodologies, and steps involved in bringing these projects to life.

 # 1. Introduction